Gumbel Counterfactual Generation From Language Models: Output examples

 \textbf{LlaMA3-Steering-Honest} \begin{itemize} \item \textbf{original}:The film stars M. G. Vassanji, who is a renowned Canadian author of Kenyan origin.
 The story takes place in the 19th\\ \textbf{counterfactual}:The film stars M. G. Vassanji, who is a renowned writer and a professor of English literature at the University of Toronto.
 He has published over dozen books of fiction and non-fiction, and has won many awards for

 \item \textbf{original}:Naarda plenirena is a species of moth of the family Crambidae described by Warren in 1896.
 It is found in Sri Lanka.
 The\\ \textbf{counterfactual}:Naarda plenirena is a species of moth in the family Noctuidae.
-This page was last edited on 12 October 2020, at 15:52.
-Contact a taxonomic editor, or submit